greg-raven/Uncommon-Sense/_posts/2016-10-05-no-time-for-political-correctness.md

 ---
-title: 'No time for political correctness'
+title: "No time for political correctness"
 layout: post
 categories:
 - prosperity